mshyu24/personal-site/content/about.md

 Resources before transitioning to the role for the 2019-2020 and 2020-2021 seasons.
 I was involved with Science Olympiad in middle school and high school and I love giving back to the organization that inspired my scientific aspirations whenever possible.
-I was an Event Supervisor for Water Quality B&C for the 2019 Region 10 Tournament, and Event Supervisor for Write It Do It Division B for the 2019 State tournament and planned to supervise for the 2020 tournament before its cancellation.
+I was an Event Supervisor for Water Quality Divisions B&C for the 2019 Region 10 Tournament, and Event Supervisor for Write It Do It Division B for the 2019 State tournament and planned to supervise for the 2020 tournament before its cancellation.
+As of August 2020, I am also a member of the Michigan Science Olympiad Board of Directors.

 I am also on leadership with InterVarsity Multi-Ethnic at the University of Michigan as the Outreach Coordinator.
 We are committed to building and maintaining an intentionally